 - a.
 A suitable room that can accommodate the required PAs, the PO/subcontract files, and CPSR working papers.
 Inform the contractor that the files must remain in the room for the duration of the review; therefore, a room with a lock may be needed based on the contractor's security requirements; - b.
 Printer; - c.
 Copy machine; - d.
 Conference telephone; - e.
 Unescorted access Request any forms that need to be filled out to gain unescorted access. - 2.1.2.2.13 Set-up weekly meetings to brief CPSR Management on CPSR progress; - 2.1.2.2.14 Confirm CO, functional specialists, and DCAA are attending entrance briefing.
-Request the CO to assist with contacting DCAA, if necessary; - 2.1.2.2.15 To ensure files will be available for review on the first day of the CPSR, the TL should provide the contractor the sample of PO/subcontract files no later than the Friday prior to arrival on-site.
-If paper files have to be shipped in from other locations, provide the sample of PO/subcontract files at least 5 calendar days before the review. - 2.1.2.2.16 Confirm last minute schedule and entrance details with contractor.
+Request the CO to assist with contacting DCAA, if necessary; - 2.1.2.2.15 If the files are stored locally or electronic, the TL should provide the contractor a sample 5 PO/subcontract files, from the sample, no later than the Friday prior to arrival on-site and the rest of the sample will be provided the first day of the review.
+If paper files have to be shipped in from other locations, provide the sample of PO/subcontract files 3 calendar days before the review.
+The files should remain sealed/packed and the CPSR Team will open them upon arrival. - 2.1.2.2.16 Confirm last minute schedule and entrance details with contractor.